-Meeting the many NYC marathoners at the Marathon EXPO over marathon weekend only reinforced our belief that runners run for a myriad of reasons ranging from the social aspect to social impact, competition, addiction recovery, or simply to push their training further.
+Meeting a number of runners during our travels this past month, in LA at the Speed Project and in Boston for Take the Bridge and the Boston Marathon, reinforced our belief that runners run for a myriad of reasons- ranging from the social aspect to social impact, competition, addiction recovery, or to push their training further.

 What type of runner are you?
 What continues to motivate you?

 We think it’s always a good idea to come back to the WHY as a runner regardless of the miles under your feet.
-As one example, if you started running for weight loss, you may have eventually realized that the physical and mental health benefits were too substantial to not continue in one way or another, even after your weight loss goals were achieved.
+For example, if you started running for weight loss, you may have eventually realized that the physical and mental health benefits were too substantial not to continue in one way or another, even after your weight loss goals were achieved.

 Maybe you were supporting a charity that paired you with a disabled runner, helping them achieve the unimaginable, which was life-changing for you both.